DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 ### Non-Plug-In Code

 You are welcome to write standard C++ code -- classes and C-style functions are no problem.
-In fact, to enhance the portability of code, the art team encourages the separation of algorithm code into non-framework-specific source files, and to call these functions or class methods from the art plug-ins.
+In fact, to enhance the portability of code, the *art* team encourages the separation of algorithm code into non-framework-specific source files, and to call these functions or class methods from the *art* plug-ins.
 Typically, source files for standalone algorithm code have the extension .cxx while art plug-ins have .cc extensions.
 Most directories have a CMakeLists.txt file which has instructions for building the plug-ins, each of which is built into a .so library, and all other code gets built and put in a separate .so library.

 ### Retrieving Data Products

 In a producer or analyzer module, data products can be retrieved from the art event store with `getByLabel()` or `getValidHandle()` calls, or more rarely `getManyByType` or other calls.
 The arguments to these calls specify the module label and the instance of the data product.
-A typical `TBranch` name in the Events tree in an artroot file is
+A typical `TBranch` name in the Events tree in an *art*ROOT file is

 ~~~
 simb::MCParticles_largeant__G4Stage1.